dmenin/EthToSql/README.md

 Most of the times, the failures are due to timeouts, so calling the parse function again should work.
 There are two functions to do that, one works by block number and the other that by querying the "failures" table and calling the former function for each block on the table.
-The clean up code is pretty self explanatory adn a few examples can be seen here:
+The clean up code is pretty self explanatory and a few examples can be seen here:
 ![Example](images/cleanup.png)